 - Bollard Fencing and Boom Barriers deter unwanted vehicle traffic.
 Rising bollards are often cylindrically shaped and planted underground.
 With restricted access, security teams trigger the bollards to mechanically rise.

 - Security Personnel/Human Guards: Catch these guys and gals patrolling parking lots in their security cars or walking the hallways late at night.
-Hopefully, they aren’t dozing off behind a desk!

 - Bulletproof Glass: single-cost, permanent fixture providing immediate defense.
 These windows are commonly found in banks.